burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. An empty `template<>` is syntactically reserved for explicit specialization and cannot be used to create a template without parameters.

 5. A template specialization can be complete (type int), or partial (the type that uses T as the basis for something else).
 However, the general template must be declared before any partial or complete specialization.
 Also, partial specialization only works for classes but doesn't work for functions.
+For functions to obtain something similar to the partial specialization you can combine template function definition with function overloading.
 Example:
 ```cpp
 template <class T>
 struct Single {